 We want your fundraising to be as fun and easy as possible and we're here to help you as much as we can.
 We can give you unlimited support, encouragement and advice throughout your training and before the challenge.
 Read more about how we will support your running challenge (PDF).

 Paper sponsorship forms

 If you want to collect money offline, email us at email@example.com and we will send you some sponsorship forms.

 How can I raise money?

 Your local club or sports centre are other great places to promote your fundraising event and raise money.
 Take along a sponsorship form and tell your group about what you're getting up to.
-Consider putting up posters of you training or bring along some cakes to sell - although try not to bring out any confectionary just before a sports class!

 How do I train for this event?

 Running training requires lots of hard work and mental toughness, as well as things like the right kit, but it will be worth all the effort in the end.
 The better prepared and fitter you are, the more you will get out of your running challenge on the day.
-Read our top 10 tips on running training.
+Read our top 10 tips on running training (PDF).